philipeleandro/cloudwalk_antifraud_test/docs/APIDOC.md

 ```

 ### GET /api/v1/transaction_risks
-You can add user_id, recommendation and has_cbk params to filter the transactions_risk which belongs a user or that check recommendation and if has cbk:
+You can add user_id, recommendation and has_cbk params to filter the transactions_risk which belongs to a user or that check recommendation and if has cbk:

 Headers:
 ```